SecurityHandbook/handbook/en/iot/andr.md

 - *Treble* support

 <div class="alert info"><p><em class="icon-info-circled"></em>**Info**<br>
-There're two levels of monthly security patches – **1st** day of the month and **5th** day of the month.
+There're two levels of monthly security patches – **1st** day of month and **5th** day of month.
 Both levels are relevant for most devices on the market.
-If the manufacturer provides frequent updates for their device, but only implements the first patch level (e.g. *1 November 2019*), this may pose an issue.</p></div>
+If a manufacturer provides frequent updates for their device, but only implements the first patch level (e.g. *1 November 2019*), this may pose an issue.</p></div>

 > Why OS version matters

 Each new OS release introduces significant security and other enhancements.
 For example, **Marshmallow** introduced app permission model, empowering users to choose what each app can access. **Nougat** introduced a rewritten *MediaServer*, effectively incapacitating several families of exploits such as *Stagefright*. **Oreo** elevated sandboxing to a whole new level by introducing *Project Treble* and flat use of *seccomp* for apps.
 Above that enhanced *WebView* and app permission model.
 The list goes on for every release.
-It can be said with a clear conscience that <span class="red">no OS Android release prior to *Pie* is secure and shouldn't be used.</span>
+It can be said with a clear conscience that <span class="red">no Android OS release prior to *Pie* is secure and shouldn't be used.</span>

 > Why security updates matter